antouhou/HexCore/README.md

 ### Unity:
 1. Open the terminal, go to the Assets directory of your Unity project
-2. Run `git submodule add https://github.com/antouhou/HexCore.git`
+2. Run `git clone https://github.com/antouhou/HexCore.git` (or `git submodule add https://github.com/antouhou/HexCore.git` if you're already using git in your project)
 3. Go to the `HexCore` directory that was created on step 2 and delete `HexCore.Tests` directory (This directory contains unit tests, and will prevent Unity from building the project)